 For support, there is an adequate knowledge base and a ticket submission system.
 To be frank, I was surprised to receive a reply to my test ticket the same day (at the weekend):

-That’s where the support provision ends since there are no additional advertised support channels such as telephone or live chat.
-This is another area where we may have to wait until the vendor’s new website goes live.
+That’s where the support provision ends as there are no additional advertised support channels like telephone or live chat.
+We might have to wait until the vendor’s new website goes live to see if they offer any additional support options.